CZ-NIC/knot-resolver/modules/http/README.rst

 Each network address and port combination can be configured to expose one kind of endpoint.
-This is done using the same mechanisms as network configuration for plain DNS and DNS-over-TLS, see chapter :ref:`network-configuration` for more details.
+This is done using the same mechanisms as network configuration for plain DNS and DNS-over-TLS, see chapter :ref:`config-lua-network` for more details.

 .. warning:: Management endpoint (``webmgmt``) must not be directly exposed
              to untrusted parties.
 Use `reverse-proxy`_ like Apache_